collaborative-robotics/crtk_matlab_client/custom_msgs_up_to_2020a.md

 Off the box, Matlab only supports ROS standard messages and can't handle custom messages.
 There is an add-on available from Matlab to generate code (mix of Java and Matlab) to handle custom messages.
 The process is not fully automated and requires a one-time generation and configuration of your Matlab environment.

 You can use the Matlab command `rosAddons` to install `rosgenmsg` (see https://www.mathworks.com/help/ros/ug/create-custom-messages-from-ros-package.html).
 For this step, make sure you run Matlab as "super user": `sudo matlab`.
 This is the only time you should run Matlab with `sudo`.
+Successive users should all install the add-on without `sudo`.

 To note, `rosgenmsg` has one rather annoying limitation, it expects a directory that contains directories of ROS packages.
 So if you clone `crtk_msgs` in `catkin_ws/src` you will need to use `rosgenmsg` on all packages in `catkin_ws/src`.
 To avoid this, you need to create a sub-directory in `catkin_ws/src` and then clone `crtk_msgs` in said sub-directory (for example `~/catkin_ws/src/crtk/crtk_msgs`).